Updated December 2019

 This is a personal account of 16mm cameras that I have come across.
-For those looking to buy a 16mm camera, things have never looked better, professional 16mm cameras can be bought very cheaply these days.
+For those looking to buy a 16mm camera, well it seems over the past few months prices have been going up on professional 16mm cameras, finding a good deal can be much harder these days.
 There are so many different 16mm cameras out there which makes choosing one difficult and confusing.
 First we need to understand that 16mm has three versions or variants;

-1] Standard or Regular 16mm, its native aspect ratio is1.33:1 which was ideal for 4.3 television, originally 16mm was double perf, [there were sprocket holes on both sides of the image] but the sprocket holes on one side were replaced for a magnetic or optical sound track.
+1] Standard or Regular 16mm, its native aspect ratio is1.33:1 which was ideal for 4.3 television, originally 16mm was double perf or 2R, [there were sprocket holes on both sides of the image] but the sprocket holes on one side were replaced for a magnetic or optical sound track.

 2] Ultra 16, this is somewhat of a specialist variant and didn't really take off, though it is quite popular with independent filmmakers in the US.
 Here the image is extended within both perforations making it wider and the native aspect ratio of Ultra 16 is 1.85:1, though not all labs and scanning facilities recognise this variant.
 It is cheaper than Super 16 and has more lens options.